Policy4OOD: A Knowledge-Guided World Model for Policy Intervention Simulation against the Opioid Overdose Crisis: Methodology

 \textbf{Policy Optimization via MCTS.} For prospective policy selection, we inject a subset of candidate policy $\mathcal{A}_k \subset \{a_0, a_1, \dots, a_K\}$ at the last position of the historical sequence.
 The objective is to find the policy minimizing cumulative predicted adverse outcome:

 For multi-step planning over $D$ sequential decision periods, the search space grows as $\mathcal{O}((K{+}1)^{D})$, making exhaustive enumeration intractable.
-We employ MCTS~\cite{browne2012survey, kocsis2006bandit} to navigate this space.
+Given insufficient training data and discrete policy search space, we employ MCTS~\cite{browne2012survey, kocsis2006bandit} to navigate this space.
 Each node corresponds to a partial policy sequence, and the world model serves as a fast simulator: at each tree level, the selected policy is injected into the historical window, the model produces a trajectory, and the window is advanced.
 The search follows standard MCTS phases---selection via UCT~\cite{kocsis2006bandit}, expansion, rollout simulation, and backpropagation---and after $B$ simulations, the optimal sequence is extracted by following the most-visited children at each level.